tusktenon/exercism-go/README.md

 Even the simplest of problems can have some room for optimization.
 Also, the README for this exercise explains how Exercism generates test data from a cross-language repository.

+### Linked List
+The classic doubly linked list, suitable for implementing a deque.

 ### List Ops

 The classic functional, higher-order list functions (`map`, `filter`, `foldl`, `foldr`, `concat`, etc.), implemented with imperative techniques (for efficiency).